javier123454321/blog/src/blog/why-you-should-hire-me-sudowrite.md

 I meet all your qualifications.
 Let's break each one down.

 Six years engineering web applications.
-Extremely familiar with TypeScript and React.
+Extremely familiar with TypeScript and dangerous enough in React.

 I don't write so much fiction, though I do write a lot.
 Lately I've been writing poetry in Spanish, which I'd love to talk about, how much more true it is than even nonfiction.